SteveJustin1963/tec-KB/README.md

 https://github.com/arturo182/BBQ10KBD

 ## Observe and Question
-* review current tec-1 kb design and its code in various roms
+* review current tec-1 kb design, code and operation
 * review FB group chats, eg changed code reflect new key positions, eg BG
-* rearrange and or expand the current kb with little additional parts
 * http://www.keyboard-layout-editor.com/
-* can a mini qwerty layout be used?
+* rearrange and or expand the current kb with a few additional parts
 * can another kb project be ported to the tec-1?
+* can the mini qwerty layout be used such as the Blackberry Q10 ?

 ## Theory - Testable
-Try the Blackberry KB
+Try the Q10

 ## Prediction

 ## Method
+design additonal circuit, build a mini interface for the Q10, hack some new code

 ## Test Journal
 https://github.com/SteveJustin1963/tec-KB/wiki